 Performance Issues

 Essentially, SMS and voice-based MFA solutions appear dated and unreliable when compared to the rising sophistication of cyber crime in today’s digital landscape.
-The widespread adoption of MFA mechanisms has prompted attackers to evolve and thus attempts to breach MFA authentications are becoming more common – with phone-based solutions having the highest likelihood for success.
+The widespread adoption of MFA mechanisms has prompted attackers to evolve, and thus, attempts to breach MFA authentications are becoming more common, with phone-based solutions having the highest likelihood for success.

-One time Passwords – The Best MFA Solution?
+One-Time Passwords – The Best MFA Solution?

-A good starting point, for a reliable MFA solution, is Microsoft’s Authenticator MFA app – it’s free to download on your mobile device and provides a dependable level of security on top of your password.
+A good starting point for a reliable MFA solution is Microsoft’s Authenticator MFA app – it’s free to download on your mobile device and provides a dependable level of security on top of your password.

 In addition, the Authenticator uses encrypted communication alongside other security measures, such as hidden notifications, an app lock, and sign-in history.
 Some highlights from Microsoft’s Authenticator include: